 Madeleina campaigns to support issues including; refugees, LGBTQ+ rights, gender equality, Veganism and animal rights, votes for 16-17 year olds, and the environment.
-She is also passionately pro-European and has performed at pro-European events and anti-Brexit demonstrations across the country in; Newcastle, Sheffield, Brighton, Bournemouth, Manchester and London, and also in Brussels.
+She is also passionately pro-European and has performed at Remain campaign events and anti-Brexit demonstrations across the country in; Newcastle, Sheffield, Brighton, Bournemouth, Manchester and London, and also in Brussels.

 Madeleina’s first book, ‘Go Back To Where You Came From‘, a children’s picture book about the refugee crisis was written in 2016.
-She successfully crowdfunded self-publishing 1000 copies of the book which have been sold in aid of the refugee movement ‘Sheffield City of Sanctuary’ so far raising £1800.
+She successfully crowdfunded self-publishing 1000 copies of the book which have been sold in aid of the refugee movement ‘Sheffield City of Sanctuary’ raising £1800.
 Nick Clegg MP also donated copies of Go Back To Where You Came From to the libraries in his Hallamshire constituency.

 She is also the author of an illustrated short story for adults called ‘Theresa Maybe in Brexitland‘ which was written in 2017.
 It is a work of political satire that parodies ‘Alice in Wonderland’ and closely follows the developments in British politics.
 The book was also successfully crowdfunded and sent to MPs.

 Madeleina regularly writes political articles for her blog and has written guest articles for other online media platforms.

-She also regularly produces satirical cartoons and commissioned drawings which are published on her website Satirical Cartoons
+She also regularly produces satirical cartoons and oil pastel portraits which are published on her website Satirical Cartoons